frankivo/adventofcode/README.md

 # Advent of code 2022

-An attempt to get a star every day using Scala3.
+An attempt to get two stars every day using Scala3.
+Code should be immutable :)

 To participate: https://adventofcode.com/2022